Douglas Fowley

-Douglas Fowley (born Daniel Vincent Fowley, May 30, 1911 – May 21, 1998) was an American movie and television actor in more than 240 films and dozens of television programs.
+Douglas Fowley (born Daniel Vincent Fowley, May 30, 1911 – May 21, 1998) was an American actor in more than 240 films and dozens of television programs.
 He is probably best remembered for his role as the frustrated movie director Roscoe Dexter in Singin' in the Rain (1952), and for his regular supporting role as Doc Fabrique and Doc Holliday in The Life and Legend of Wyatt Earp.
 He was the father of rock and roll musician and record producer Kim Fowley.

 Early years

 Fowley was born in the Bronx in New York City.
 He attended Los Angeles City College.